Jump to maincontent

 The Sail – More important than you think

-It is hard to imagine Viking Age seafaring without the clinker-built longships with their large and efficient woollen sails.
-The sail was probably introduced into Nordic shipbuilding in the 8th century and was an important technological innovation that made it possible to build broader ships like the Oseberg and Gokstad ships.
+It is hard to imagine Viking Age seafaring without the clinker-built longships with their large and efficient wool sails.
+Sails were likely introduced into Nordic shipbuilding in the 8th century and marked a significant technological advancement, making it possible to build broader ships such as the Oseberg and Gokstad ships.

-A longship required a sail of around 120m², while a trading ship needed roughly 45m².
-The sail of the Oseberg ship was about 80m², and the Gokstad ship’s sail around 130m².
-For the largest Viking fleets, such as the fleet of King Cnut the Great in the early 11th century, the total requirement could be up to 1 million square metres of sailcloth.
-Knowing that it took approximately 3.5 person-years to produce a 150m² sail, we can understand that the sail was just as valuable as the ship itself in the Viking Age.
+A longship required a sail of around 120 m², while a trading vessel needed about 45 m².
+The Oseberg ship’s sail measured approximately 80 m², and the Gokstad ship’s sail around 130 m².
+For the largest Viking fleets—such as the fleet of Cnut the Great in the early 11th century—up to 1 million m² of sailcloth would have been needed in total.
+Considering it took about 3.5 person-years to produce a single 150 m² sail, we can understand that the sail was as valuable as the ship itself during the Viking Age.

 Grunnstilsett-versjon: 2